Challier/home/others/2016-04-10-test-post-d.md

 ---
 layout:       post
-title:        "Test Posts 6"
-menu:		  main
+title:        "Data mining with Python and Numpy : Case study"
-date:         2016-04-10 17:14:44 +0200
+date:         2016-04-10 18:27:44 +0200
 author:       "Author"
-categories:   algorithm
+categories:   hackerrank
 tags:         tag1 tag2

 # POSTS LIST
-class:       "algorithm"                         # config bg-color to post list card (1..6)
+class:       "hackerrank"                         # config bg-color to post list card (1..6)
-list-image:  "/assets/images/Chess_square.jpg"       # config image to post list card (1..6)
+list-image:  "/assets/images/NYC_square.jpg"       # config image to post list card (1..6)
-description: >                                # config description to post list card Sed nisl arcu euismod sit amet nisi lorem etiam dolor veroeros et feugiat.
+description: >                                # config description to post list card This article is a data mining case study.
+Discover an email dataset, and go through the following steps : data visualization, pre-processing, feature extraction and prediction.

 # POST HEADER
 header-image: "/assets/images/emocow_banner.jpg"      # config image to post header
-alt-image:    "image description test post f" # config image description to alt att.
+alt-image:    "image description test post d" # config image description to alt att.
 ---
-Hey Victor!
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.